NicoloMoretti/barracks/docs/scripting-guide.md

   (up-chat-data-to-self "This is my military population : %d !" (up-get-fact military-population) ) )

-; delete your scout and see it goes from 1 -> 0 !
+; try delete your scout, and see it go from 1 -> 0 !

 ```